 Candace Trevino is a senior public relations major from Houston.

-Casey Kopp is a junior public relations major from Southlake, Texas.
+Eric Scharf is a junior advertising major from Austin, Texas.

-What do you love about the College of Media and Communication?
+What do you love about the College of Media & Communication?

-What are you involved with on campus and in the college?
+What are you involved with in the college and around campus?

 What are your hobbies?